timkelty/shipit-shared/README.md

 Type: `String`

 Path where files will be symlinked from.
-Relative to `shipit.config.deployTo`.
+If the path is relative (not starting with `/`), it will be relative to `shipit.config.deployTo`.
 Default: `shared`

 ## License